u0-blip/trade-webapp-back/readme.md

 raise KeyError(key) from None
 [stderr]KeyError: 'DJANGO_SECRET_KEY'

 even through is it exported from the bashrc.
+Strange thing is the software ran successfully in the terminal.